Sally Face: Plot

 After Sal's death, Ashley continues Todd's investigations of the cult.
-She places explosives in the main cult temple, however, she is unable to bring herself to detonate them.
-Believing Sal is destined to destroy the cult she begins a ritual to revive him, and slits her wrist to become a physical host for his spirit, temporarily keeping her alive and giving her special abilities.
-They go to the temple, where Ashley, Sal's spirit, and the ghost of Larry defeat "The Endless", the core entity of the cult, saving Todd from the cult's possession.
+She places explosives, with the help of Neil and his friend in the army, in the main cult temple, however, she is unable to bring herself to detonate them.
+Believing Sal is destined to destroy the cult, she begins a ritual to revive him and slits her wrist to become a physical host for his spirit.
+This temporarily keeps her alive and gives her special abilities.
+They go to the temple, where Ashley, Sal's spirit, and the ghost of Larry defeat "The Endless", the core entity of the cult, saving Todd and others from the cult's possession.
 Larry's ghost vanishes, leaving the others to grieve him.
-Even after the group's best efforts to save the world from the cult, it is later revealed in the unlockable epilogue, that 33% of the planet's population had been consumed by darkness.
+Even after the group's best efforts to save the world from the cult, it is later revealed in the unlockable epilogue, that though they managed to save the world, 33% of the planet's population had been consumed by the darkness.